MoneyFox/MoneyFox/README.md

 # Dependencies

-All dependencies are available via nugget.
+Installed SQLite Windows Runtime Extension (Available via Tools in Visual Studio) All other dependencies are available via nugget.